nilsbunger/parcel-browser/README.md

 # Set up a local database

-You'll either need a local db or access to a cloud DB to run the service.
+You'll either need a local DB or access to a cloud DB to run the service.
 A local DB is best for running big queries, because the latencies from app server to DB make things very slow.
 It's easy to switch between them, so you might as well set up one locally.

+Running with your local DB is easy -- you just preface the manage.py command with `LOCAL_DB=1` (see examples below).

 1. `brew install postgres`